 Getting rid of water spots is easy if you chase after them.
-The best solution is to use a quick detailing spray after you wash, or as soon as you discover the spots (i.e., when your neighbor’s sprinkler gets you).
+A good conventional solution is to use a quick detailing spray after you wash, or as soon as you discover the spots (i.e., when your neighbor’s sprinkler gets you).

 If the spots are allowed to dry and bake on, they will attach to and harden on your paint.
 When this happens, you need to use a mild acid to get them loose.